My loved one is receiving mental health treatment but I can’t get any information because of HIPAA. What can I do?

 What HIPAA Means for Mental Illness

 It is always preferable for your adult family member to share information with you.
 However, there are exceptions under federal law (HIPAA - Health Insurance Portability and Accountability Act) that permit providers to release information to you without consent.
-You may wish to begin by consulting NAMI’s blog, Understanding What HIPAA Means for Mental Illness that offers basic information about HIPAA and rights of caregivers to the medical information of their loved one.
+You may wish to begin by consulting NAMI’s blog Understanding What HIPAA Means for Mental Illness that offers basic information about HIPAA and caregivers’ rights to the medical information of their loved one.
 We hope the following answers to Frequently Asked Questions will be of help in clarifying some of the issues concerning the release of information.

 Does HIPAA require consent for disclosure of information to family members, friends or others involved in care?